 Something to be prevented at all-time producing chemicals or pharmaceuticals are incidents and accidents that give an unintended release of materials and energy leading to damaged installations, spills, or even worse: injuries and fatalities.

-We can think of numerous reasons why incidents could happen, such as poor process understanding, insufficient operator training, technical defects, human errors, poor understanding of the chemistry (including side reactions), to name a few.
+Our people (and yours probably too) can think of numerous reasons why incidents could happen, such as poor process understanding, insufficient operator training, technical defects, human errors, poor understanding of the chemistry (including side reactions), to name a few.

 - The development of Process/Technical Safety Management Systems